katevision/KateS/_portfolio/portfolio-2.md

 **Key Findings**
 Similar to the five-year revenue overview, category revenue remains relatively consistent across all years, with only minor variations.
 As a result, the annual analysis provides limited additional business insight.
 The stable distribution suggests that the dataset does not capture meaningful shifts in category demand over time, making it difficult to identify emerging growth opportunities or declining product segments.

+If these were real business data, the absence of clear seasonal fluctuations would warrant further investigation.
+For example, I would expect to see increased sales around major retail events such as Christmas, Mother's Day, and Black Friday.
+The lack of such patterns would raise questions about where customers are choosing to spend their money during these periods and what actions the business could take to capture a larger share of that seasonal demand.

 #### 2.A.3.
 How do revenue, order volume, and Average Order Value change over time?